saugad88/Utilizing-RNN-Architectures-to-Evaluate-the-Success-of-an-NBA-3-Point-Shot/README.md

-Our ultimate goal for this Deep Learning Final Project was to utilize both the SportVU dataset [1] which contains positional data for NBA players on a 2D plane for the 2015-2016 season and a Basketball-Reference statistical dataset [4], the corresponding players’ NBA game statistics, to determine the probability that a
+Our ultimate goal for this Deep Learning Project was to utilize both the SportVU dataset [1] which contains positional data for NBA players on a 2D plane for the 2015-2016 season and a Basketball-Reference statistical dataset [4], the corresponding players’ NBA game statistics, to determine the probability that a